Chapter 6 Spatial Data and Maps

 • Montana, MT, 380800, 1085407

 Exercise 6.5 Store the W_States as a shape file in the data folder with st_write.
 (Look up how to use st_write with ?st_write – it’s pretty simple.)
-Note that this will fail if it already exists, so include the parameter delete_layer = TRUE.
+Note that this will fail if it already exists, so include the parameter delete_layer = TRUE to allow overwrite.

-Exercise 6.6 Highest Peaks: Create a tibble for the highest peaks in the western states, with the following names, elevations in m, longitude and latitude, use st_as_sf to create an sf from it, and add them to that map.
-Then use st_write again to store these as “data/peaks.shp” again using delete_layer = TRUE:
+Exercise 6.6 Highest Peaks: Create a tibble for the highest peaks in the western states, with the following names, elevations in m, longitude and latitude, use methods from 6.1.2 to create spatial data from it, and add them to that map.
+Then write the shapefile out again as “data/peaks.shp” again allowing overwriting.

 • Wheeler Peak, 4011, -105.4, 36.5